 Interactions with CBD are rare.
 Many CBD users even report feeling no side effects at all when using CBD.
 However, there are a few uncommonly used medications that CBD can interact with.

 Studies have shown that those who use CBD or other cannabis products can experience reactions if they’re already taking blood thinning drugs, sedatives, anti-seizure medications, chemotherapy drugs, and even a few allergy medications.

 There’s not a full list of drugs that interact with CBD because there has not been enough research on the subject to produce it.
 Therefore, you should always consult with a physician who’s familiar with CBD before using it if you’re currently taking a prescription medication.

 CBD is not made for those who are already perfectly healthy.

-As mentioned previously, sometimes users take CBD expecting a floating entourage effect.
+As mentioned previously, sometimes users take CBD products, like CBD gummies, expecting a floating entourage effect.
 They expect to feel 10 times better than they did before—but that only works if you were feeling poorly before.

 CBD can’t fix what’s broken if nothing is, in fact, broken.
 So, keep CBD in mind for when you fall upon hardship in future times.
 But for now, enjoy feeling great every day without helpful supplements like CBD.